Saint Michael College of Caraga: School's Radio Station

-The school FM station is DXSM 89.5 Kabayaning Michaelinian FM.
+The school FM station is 89.5 DXSM Kabayaning Michaelinian FM.
 It was first heard on the 1st of December 2017.
 The radio station now is the arm of the school to promote Catholic Education and teachings.

 Official publication

 The Saint Michael College of Caraga has its own publication called the Michaelinian Mirror, which is the only publication in the school.
 It publishes the latest news and events inside the school.